intermine/im-docs/docs/embedding/apps-a.rst

 How can I use modules across folders?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the `Common.js <http://addyosmani.com/writing-modular-js/>`_ require pattern, for example as follows:
+Use the `Common.js <http://addyosmani.com/writing-modular-js/>`_ require pattern, for example as follows (in TypeScript):

 .. code-block:: javascript